 The spectrograph shows the last few seconds, where 4 “normal” 40kHz calls are interrupted by a louder, lower double chirp around 28k and 36k.

 There is a consistent background whine in every 96k recording I’ve made with the Roland R-05, which you can see in the spectrograph above.
 It’s centered at 32,770 Hz.
 It persists with the LCD backlight on or off, with or without Plug-in-Power enabled.
 (I haven’t tried using the line-in or external mics.)
 I don’t see any other obvious anomalies in the R-05’s ultrasound performance, but I have no way to test sensitivity and noise in the extended frequency range .

-The sound artist Yannick Dauby wrote excellent notes about listening to bats in the process of creating an album and installation.
+The sound artist Yannick Dauby wrote excellent notes about listening to bats in the process of creating an album and installation in 2015.
 Take some time to read and listen to all of his phonography resources.

 I must give a quick credit to composer Alvin Lucier and his piece “Vespers”, where performers use electronic chirps to navigate blindfolded through the performance space.
 It always struck me as not only a fascinating soundscape but a Cagean challenge to the performers to practice a different kind of listening.
 From the 1968 score:

 “Move as non-human migrators, artificial gatherers of information, or slow ceremonial dancers.
 Discover routes to goals, find clear pathways to center points or outer limits, and avoid obstacles.”